 - Genetically Modified Organisms or GMOs

-- Living organisms whose genetic make-up was artificially manipulated in a lab through processes of genetic engineering.
-This process has been known to create unstable combinations of a variety of genes including plant, animal, viral and bacterial that would otherwise not exist in nature without the help of crossbreeding methods.
+- Living organisms whose genetic makeup was artificially manipulated in a lab through processes of genetic engineering.
+This process has been known to create unstable combinations of a variety of genes including plant, animal, viral, and bacterial that would otherwise not exist in nature without the help of crossbreeding methods.

-There has been debate on the benefits of GMOs, however the only withstanding evidence we have thus far is damaging to those engineering GMOs.
+There has been a debate on the benefits of GMOs, however, the only withstanding evidence we have thus far is damaging to those engineering GMOs.
 There has been growing evidence that connects GMOs with a wide range of health problems, causing environmental damage as well as violating farmers’ and consumers’ rights.

 Reasons we should STOP feeding our kids Genetically Modified Organisms

 It’s no secret that food allergies have reached epidemic levels in children since the introduction of GMO foods.
-One theorist connects the introduction of GMO’s into our food system to the drastic increase of food allergies in children today.
+One theorist connects the introduction of GMO’s into our food system to the drastic increase in food allergies in children today.
 When genetically modified soy started to appear in our food in 1996, there was a 50% increase in soy allergies after only one year.
 Additionally, peanut allergies doubled over the next 6 years.
 Children’s bodies are less likely to be able to digest foods containing GMO’s in the same way adults can, creating possible allergens.